Aaron Herrera (footballer)

-Aaron Joseph Herrera (born June 6, 1997) is an American professional soccer player who plays as a defender for CF Montréal in Major League Soccer.
+Aaron Joseph Herrera (born 6 June 1997) is a professional footballer who plays as a defender for Major League Soccer club D.C.
+United.
+Herrera made one appearance for the United States national team, before switching to play for the Guatemala national team.

-College and amateur
+Early life

-Herrera played three years of college soccer at the University of New Mexico between 2015 and 2017, scoring 7 goals and tallying 8 assists in 54 appearances.
+Born in Las Cruces, New Mexico, Herrera played three years of college soccer at the University of New Mexico between 2015 and 2017, scoring 20 goals and tallying 8 assists in 54 appearances.

+Club career

+FC Tucson

 Herrera also played with Premier Development League side FC Tucson in 2016 and 2017.

-Professional career
+Real Salt Lake

-On December 15, 2017, Herrera signed as a Homegrown Player for Real Salt Lake of Major League Soccer.
+On 15 December 2017, Herrera signed as a Homegrown Player for Real Salt Lake of Major League Soccer.

+CF Montréal

-On December 21, 2022, Herrera was traded to CF Montréal for $500,000 in General Allocation Money, a 2023 international roster spot, Montréal's 2023 MLS SuperDraft first-round pick and a sell-on fee.
+On 21 December 2022, Herrera was traded to CF Montréal for $500,000 in General Allocation Money, a 2023 international roster spot, Montréal's 2023 MLS SuperDraft first-round pick and a sell-on fee.

+D.C.
+United

+On 12 December 2023, D.C.
+United acquired Herrera from CF Montréal in exchange for Brazilian defender Ruan and $500,000 in 2024 General Allocation Money.
+During his maiden season with the club, Herrera was named to the 2024 MLS All-Star Team.

 International career

+United States

-Internationally, Herrera represented the United States U20s.
+Internationally, Herrera had represented the United States U20s.
+In January 2021, Herrera made one appearance for the senior United States in a 7–0 friendly win over Trinidad and Tobago.

 He was named to the final 20-player United States under-23 roster for the 2020 CONCACAF Men's Olympic Qualifying Championship in March 2021.

+Guatemala

+In June 2023, Herrera was named to Guatemala's preliminary squad ahead of the 2023 CONCACAF Gold Cup.
+He made his Guatemala debut on 15 June in a friendly match against Costa Rica.

+In the 2025 CONCACAF Gold Cup quarter finals against Canada, Herrera was a critical player in Guatemala's penalty kicks victory, completing a goal-line clearance and scoring in the penalty shootout against Dayne St. Clair – marking Guatemala's first appearance in the Gold Cup semi-finals since 1996.